See GREEN on St. Patrick's Day and throughout the year.

 Some GREEN ideas for St. Patrick's Day (or any day) include:

-- Tossed LETTUCE salad.
+- Enjoy a tossed LETTUCE salad.
 Add extra green with green peppers if you like!

 - Corned beef with CABBAGE is a natural for St. Patrick's!